 Integrated production is a nature-friendly method of grape production.
-The main aim is to produce high-quality grapes on the economically sustainable way while reducing the negative impact on the human health and on the environment.

-Vineyard represents a special habitat for several living creatures and since the diversity of those creatures depends on the vineyard treatment methods, the Integrated Pest Management approach aims to control only those pests which cause the negative economic impact.
-According to the United Nations, Integrated Pest Management is:
+The main aim is to produce high quality grapes on economically sustainable way while reducing the negative impact on the human health and on the environment.
+Since vineyard represents a special habitat for several living creatures and since the diversity of those creatures depends on the vineyard treatment methods, the Integrated Pest Management approach aims to control only those pests which cause negative economic impact.